Hirosaki University Is Creating A “Healthy Society with Long Life Expectancy” Brought About by Big Health Data and the Latest Science

 Ultimately, this will improve quality of life and create a “healthy society with long life expectancy” brought about by the utilization of big health data and the latest science (see figure below).

-Hirosaki University’s COI captured the attention of the nation when, during the JST’s interim evaluation in the summer of 2016, it was the only organization to be awarded the grade of “S,” the highest evaluation in the medical and health field.
+Hirosaki University’s COI captured the attention of the nation when, during the JST’s interim evaluation in the summer of 2019, it was awarded as the highest evaluation, the grade of “S+,”

-Furthermore, it was introduced as a pioneering example of citizen-involved Open Innovation 2.0 in the government’s “White Paper on Science and Technology 2017”.
+Furthermore, it was introduced that Hirosaki COI won “Prime Minister Prize” of 1st Japan Open Innovation Prize in the government’s “White Paper on Science and Technology 2019 ”.